 With this new law, the required salary that constitutes a highly compensated individual will also be raised from $100,000 to $107,432.
 Meaning, highly compensated employees who currently earn more than $100,000 (and are exempt from overtime pay) may become eligible for overtime compensation in 2020 if their annual earnings are below the $107,432 mark.
 Again, this change could result in employers paying additional overtime rates.
 Exemption rules for highly compensated employees also vary by state.

-To meet the new standard salary level requirement, your organization may use discretionary bonuses and commissions.
+To meet the new standard salary requirement for overtime exemption, your organization may use discretionary bonuses and commissions.
 However, these can only be used for up to 10% of the standard salary level.
 This means that you will only be able to rely on bonuses and commissions up to $3,556.80 (or $10,743.20 for highly compensated employees) in 2020.
 If an employee’s salary still hasn’t reached the standard salary level even with the maximum additional bonuses and commissions, your organization will still need to pay overtime wages, provided the employee is not exempt due to other overtime tests.

 When facing this new overtime law, you and your organization can remain compliant by: